 Vicente Zarzoso graduated with highest distinction in telecommunications engineering from the Polytechnic University of Valencia, Valencia, Spain, in 1996.
 He began his Ph.D. studies at the University of Strachclyde, Glasgow, U.K. In 1999, he received the Ph.D. degree from the University of Liverpool, Liverpool, U.K. He obtained the Habilitation to Lead Researches (HDR) from the University of Nice Sophia Antipolis (UNS), France, in 2009.

 Prof. Zarzoso served as Associate Editor of the IEEE Transactions on Neural Networks and Learning Systems (2011-2015) and has been a Program Committee Member of several international conferences.
 He was a Program Committee Chair of the 9th International Conference on Latent Variable Analysis and Signal Separation (LVA/ICA-2010) and a keynote lecturer at the LVA/ICA-2015 Summer School.
-He is a Senior Member of the IEEE and a member of the Institut Universitaire de France.
+He is a Senior Member of the IEEE and an honorary member of the Institut Universitaire de France.